The London Hairdressing Academy

 • Formative and Summative Assessments

-What will I be studying on Class Days?
+What will I be studying in Class?

 What does Theory consist of?